tomjaeschke/GroverClevelandHopscotch/README.txt

-4/21/2019 58th commit
+5/1/2019 59th commit
-I am adding node modules in the name of NGRX store integration.
-I guess this is the next thing to experiment with within this experiment.
+I am starting to do some of the UI bakeout for the NGRX store example.
+I am also going to experiment with the modern draggable API in HTML 5.

 There are really two apps here.
 An Angular app at \src\GroverClevelandHopscotch.UserInterface\src\ running at http://localhost:4200/ will try to crosstalk with a REST API app run from the Visual Studio 2017 solution at \src\GroverClevelandHopscotch.sln at http://localhost:58220/ and that means that http://localhost:58220/ has to exist in a configuration file somewhere right?
 That file is at \src\GroverClevelandHopscotch.UserInterface\src\configuration.ts should you need to change it.
 Otherwise there should be little to configure.
 There is no database or anything like that.
 There is a flat file at \src\GroverClevelandHopscotch.Infrastructure\BackingStore.csv that is my pseudodatabase.
 Don't put silly permission restrictions on it please.
 Enjoy.